lxtGH/DecoupleSegNets/README.md

 ```

 # Citation
-If you find this repo is helpful to your research.
+If you find this repo is helpful to your research Or our models are useful for your research.
 Please consider cite our work.

 ```
 @inproceedings{xiangtl_decouple